ISAITB/docs-itb-ta/source/manageConformanceStatements/index.rst

 Conformance overview certificate
 --------------------------------

-Depending on your community's configuration you may also produce a **conformance overview certificate**.
+Depending on the community's configuration you may also produce a **conformance overview certificate**.
 This certificate is a report
 (in PDF format) that attests to the fact that your current system has successfully completed testing for all relevant conformance statements.
 Such certificates are available for you to download if enabled by the community administrator, and if you have succeeded all relevant testing.